rh-mobb/documentation/docs/aro/azure-arc-integration/README.md

 This document explain how to integrate ARO cluster with Azure Arc-enabled Kubernetes.
 When you connect a Kubernetes/OpenShift cluster with Azure Arc, it will:

 - Be represented in Azure Resource Manager with a unique ID
-- Be place in an Azure subscription and resource group
+- Be placed in an Azure subscription and resource group
 - Receive tags just like any otherAzure resource

 Azure Arc-enabled Kubernetes supports the following scenarios for connected clusters: